-Operating a business can be challenging under even the best of conditions.
-But if a robbery, fire, natural disaster, or other event causes a business to close unexpectedly, that can be a compounded financial catastrophe.
+Operating a business can be challenging, even under good conditions.
+But if a robbery, fire, natural disaster, or other event causes a business to close unexpectedly, the result can be a financial catastrophe.
 If such a tragedy were to impact your business, you could be faced with the difficulty of dealing with restoration all while having no source of income generation.

 Business interruption insurance — also known as business income coverage and commonly included as part of a business owner’s policy package — exists to mitigate the financial burden on businesses that are forced to halt their operations due to covered perils.
 Some of the expenses income coverage can help pay for include: